Terence Young (director): Director

-Young's first sole credit as director (and also Christopher Lee's film debut) was Corridor of Mirrors (1948), an acclaimed film made in France.
-He followed it with a musical One Night with You (1948); Woman Hater (1948), a comedy with Stewart Granger; and They Were Not Divided (1950), based on his own life in the Irish Guards.
-Young also directed Valley of Eagles (1951) and The Tall Headlines (1952).
+Young's first sole credit as director (and also Christopher Lee's film debut) was Corridor of Mirrors (1948), an acclaimed film made in France starring Eric Portman.

+He followed it with a musical One Night with You (1948), shot in Italy.
+This was highly unsuccessful at the box office.
+In England Young was to direct Precious Bane with Stewart Granger but that was cancelled and instead he made Woman Hater (1948), a comedy with the actor.
+Young wrote and directed They Were Not Divided (1950), a war movie set in the Battle of Arnhem, in which Young had participated.
+It was Young's first hit as director.

+Young directed Valley of Eagles (1951), a spy film on which he was credited on the script, which was partly shot in Sweden.
+He followed this with The Tall Headlines (1952).